-The STM called on Moov AI to assist them in carrying out a machine learning project to predict traffic in train cars to better respect social distancing and thus minimize the spread of the virus in the métro network.
+The STM called upon Moov AI to assist its team in realizing a machine learning project that would predict traffic in train cars to respect social distancing better and thus minimize the spread of the virus in the metro network.

-The purpose of the project for the STM is to inform customers about the number of passengers on the métro’s orange line trains.
-This data will be displayed both on the website and on the Métrovision screens that display information on the platforms in the stations.
+This project aims to inform customers about the number of passengers on the metro’s orange line train cars.
+This data will be displayed on the website and the Métrovision screens that display information in the metro stations.

-The predicted traffic in each train car is displayed and passengers can position themselves in front of the right doors and choose the less crowded cars.
+The predicted traffic in each train car is displayed, and passengers can position themselves in front of the right doors and choose the less crowded train cars.